-The Company's current rolling 2018 Stock Option Plan was approved by shareholders in 2018.
-There are currently 3,219,000 stock options granted representing approximately 3.23% of the issued and outstanding common shares of the Company.
-The maximum number of stock options granted under the Plan shall not, together with all other security-based compensation arrangements of the Company exceed 10% of the issued and outstanding Common Shares as at the date of such grant on a non-diluted basis.
-The Board of Directors has deemed it appropriate to have the shareholders approve the unallocated entitlements under the Plan, so that it is in compliance with the Toronto Stock Exchange's ("TSX") current policies, which requires such approval every three (3) years.
+The Company's current 10% rolling Plan was approved by shareholders in 2018.
+There are currently 8,976,000 stock options granted under the Plan representing approximately 6.75% of the issued and outstanding common shares of the Company.
+The Board of Directors has deemed it appropriate to amend and update the Plan so that it is in compliance with the Toronto Stock Exchange's ("TSX") current policies.
+The Company is therefore seeking approval for the adoption of the 2024 Stock Option Plan.
+The 2024 Stock Option Plan is substantially similar to the Old Plan and is subject to the acceptance by the TSX.

-The Board of Directors is of the view that the 2018 Stock Option Plan is required in order to provide incentive to the directors, officers, employees, management, and others who provide service to the Company to act in the best interests of the Company.
-The 2018 Stock Option Plan will be available for inspection and placed before the Shareholders for ratification and approval at the Meeting.
-The 2018 Stock Option Plan has also been posted on the Company's website at www.avino.com.
+The Board of Directors is of the view that the 2024 Stock Option Plan is required in order to provide incentive to the directors, officers, employees, management, and others who provide service to the Company to act in the best interests of the Company.
+The 2024 Stock Option Plan will be available for inspection and placed before the Shareholders for ratification and approval at the Meeting.
+The 2024 Stock Option Plan has also been posted on the Company's website at www.avino.com.

-The material terms of the 2018 Stock Option Plan provide that:
+The material terms of the 2024 Stock Option Plan provide that: